Introduction

 conflicting version constraints.

-While Stack can work with Stackage ghc-x.y.z
+While Stack can work with Stackage ghc-x.y.z resolvers, no such resolver is

-provided in cabal.config
+provided in cabal.config (cabal project) format.

 $ curl -fsSL https://www.stackage.org/ghc-9.8.2/cabal.config